home | contact us | disclaimer

 The Associate Degree covers a range of subjects that may include science-based topics such as anatomy, medical terminology, and physiology, along with administrative and business processes.
 Here, most students learn medical transcription, recordkeeping, accounting, insurance processing, and typing.
 Office practices may include patient relations, medical ethics, and medical law.
 Laboratory techniques may include first aid training, administration of medication, and basic pharmaceutical procedures.

 Another option is to enroll in a formal medical assisting program.
 Although this is not required, it is preferred by many prospective employers.
 Applicants to this program will need a high school diploma or equivalent, with recommended high school courses of mathematics, health, computers, office skills, typing, and bookkeeping.
 Volunteer experience in the health care industry can also help with enrollment in this type of program.
 All accredited programs include an internship that provides hands-on experience at a health care facility or office.
-Find a Medical Assistant School Near You.

 Graduates of medical assistant programs may apply for a license, but this is not necessarily required.
 Some states do require a test or a course in order to be approved for certain tasks.
 These tasks may range from handling x-ray equipment to medical note taking procedures.